ThingSet/thingset.github.io/docs/spec/v0.6/appl_text_mode.md

 ### Response

-The response starts with a colon `:` followed by the the status code and a plain text description of the status finished with a `.`.
-The description is not strictly specified and can be according to the table in the [General Concept chapter](2a_general.md) or a more verbose message.
-However, it must contain only one dot at the end of the description, signifying the end of the description.
+The response starts with a colon `:` followed by the the status code.
+If communicating through a gateway, the node ID can be added immediately after the status code and a `/`.
+This is required for gateways to map responses from different nodes to the correct request.

-The bytes after the dot contain the requested data.
+The `json-value` contains the requested data (if any).
+For error responses, it can be a string with a detailed explanation of the error to help debugging the problem, similar to [CoAP diagnostic payload](https://www.rfc-editor.org/rfc/rfc7252#section-5.5.2).

-    txt-response = ":" status-code status-msg [ " " json-value ]
+    txt-response = ":" status-code [ "/" [ node-id ] ] [ " " json-value ]

     status-code = 2( DIGIT / %x41-46 )              ; two upper-case HEXDIGs

-    status-msg  = [ " " *( ALPHA / SP ) ] "."       ; optional human-readable text

 ### Statement